 Day students are to attend all Bible Conference services with the following exceptions:

-Those who live 30 or more miles from the campus are not required to attend the evening Bible Conference services.
+- Students who live at least 30 miles from campus are not required to attend the evening Bible Conference services.
 Please check the mileage before requesting this exemption.

-If you need to arrive a few minutes late or leave a service a few minutes early in order to get to work, you should sit in Levinson Hall for that service rather than miss the entire service.
-For example, someone going to work at 2:30 p.m. or later is expected to attend as much of the 1:30 service as possible.
+- If you are coming from work and need to arrive a few minutes late or leave a service a few minutes early in order to get to work, you should sit in Levinson Hall for that service rather than miss the entire service.
+(For example, someone going to work at 2:30 p.m. or later is expected to attend as much of the 1:30 service as possible.)